datum-cloud/.github/CLA.md

 # Individual Contributor License Agreement
 ("Agreement") V2.2

-Thank you for your interest in contributing to Datum Cloud.
+Thank you for your interest in contributing to Datum open source projects.
 To clarify the intellectual property license granted with Contributions from any person or entity, Datum Technology, Inc. must have on file a signed Contributor License Agreement ("CLA") from each Contributor, indicating agreement with the license